ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 --------------------------------
 Open Rancher using `<https://rancher.localhost/>`__ and navigate to your cluster.

 It may take some time but at the end you should see that all the workloads have Active status.
-In case there is aa problem with some of the workloads you can check the logs to see what the issue is.
+In case there is a problem with some workloads you can check the logs to see what the issue is.

 .. figure:: kubernetes/rancher_workloads.png
    :align: center

 You can open the Artemis application using the link `<https://artemis-app.artemis.rancher.localhost/>`__

 You will get the same "Connection is not private" issue as you did when opening `<https://rancher.localhost/>`__.
-As said before this is because a self-signed certificate is used and it is safe to proceeed.
+As said before this is because a self-signed certificate is used and it is safe to proceed.

 It takes several minutes for the application to start.
 If you get a "Bad Gateway" error it may happen that the application has not been started yet.
-Wait everal minutes and if you still have this issue or another one you can check out the pod logs (described in the next chapter).
+Wait several minutes and if you still have this issue or another one you can check out the pod logs (described in the next chapter).

-Check out the logs
+Check out the Logs
 ------------------
 Open the workload which logs you need to check.
 There is a list of pods.
 Open the menu for one of the pods and select ``View Logs``.
-A popup with the logs will be opened.
+A pop-up with the logs will be opened.

 .. figure:: kubernetes/rancher_logs.png
    :align: center